 Do I Have To Add The Streusel Topping?

-Quick and Easy Baking Tips:
+Quick and Easy Pumpkin Apple Butter Pie Baking Tips:

-- The pie is going to bake for a little bit before you add the brown sugar streusel on top.
+- Streusel: The pie is going to bake for a little bit before you add the brown sugar streusel on top.
 If you forget and add it on in the beginning, it’s not a huge deal, but the streusel will probably be a little darker.

-- This recipe calls for half & half, which is half milk and half heavy whipping cream.
+- Half & Half: This recipe calls for half & half, which is half milk and half heavy whipping cream.
 If you can’t find Half & Half at the store, you can substitute with half whole milk and half heavy whipping cream.
 However, do not substitute with evaporated milk or sweetened condensed milk.
 This is a pumpkin pie without sweetened condensed milk and evaporated milk for a reason.
 If you use it, it won’t come out the same because of the ratio of ingredients in this pie.

-- If you are using a store bought crust, make sure you use one that is unbaked (whether it’s an unbaked shell or one you roll out yourself).
+- Crust: If you are using a store bought crust, make sure you use one that is unbaked (whether it’s an unbaked shell or one you roll out yourself).

 - Cinnamon Roll Dutch Apple Pie